Table of Contents

 Pramiracetam is fat-soluble so for best results take it with a quality fat like a tablespoon of unrefined coconut oil, MCT oil, or extra virgin olive oil.
 If you don’t take Pramiracetam with supplemental fat, don’t expect much of an improvement in cognition.

 My preferred healthy fat is a tablespoon of the new organic, non-GMO Performance Lab® MCT Oil.

 Pramiracetam is one of two racetams (the other is Coluracetam) that have a profound effect on high affinity choline uptake (HACU).
 This means it will help your brain make more acetylcholine (ACh) and boost the use of ACh.

 Acetylcholine is synthesized from the available choline in your brain.
 Which means for best results you should stack Pramiracetam with supplemental choline.
-We recommend a good quality choline source like Alpha GPC or CDP-Choline.
+I recommend a good quality choline source like Alpha GPC or CDP-Choline.

 Pramiracetam tastes particularly nasty.
 So you may want to get capsules or tablets rather than powder (unless you’re making your own capsules).

 DO NOT try to take Pramiracetam sublingually because it will literally burn the lining of your mouth.

 Pramiracetam is non-toxic.
 So is considered well-tolerated and safe.